Wasabi (Lee Harding song)

 "Wasabi" is a song written by Adrian Hannan, Barbara Hannan, Emma Graham and Tommy Rando, produced by Adrian Hannan for Australian singer Lee Harding's debut album, What's Wrong with This Picture?
 (2006).
 Harding was a contestant on season three of Australian Idol (July–November 2005).

-Harding's debut single was issued on 12 December 2005 as a double A-side with his cover version of Survivor's "Eye of the Tiger".
+Harding's debut single, "Wasabi" was issued on 12 December 2005 as a double A-side with his cover version of Survivor's "Eye of the Tiger".
 It peaked at No. 1 on the Australian ARIA Singles Chart for five consecutive weeks.
 In 2009, a Herald Sun poll ranked "Wasabi" as the seventh-worst Australian song of all time.